SDET-SOLOMAN/python_projects_basic_to_advanced/README.md

 # python_projects_basic_to_advanced

-30 Days of creating one small 'app' 'project' per day, from very basics to advanced Python coding.
+The goal is to create 30 small 'apps' 'projects' in total, first projects will be using very basics of pythons and I will move on to advanced Python coding.

 The idea of this 30 days code challange was taken from a Udemy instructor Dr. Angela Yu, here is the link for her Udemy course: https://www.udemy.com/course/100-days-of-code/